thehonorguard/mkdocs/docs/RoleGuide/AR.md

 ## Rates of Fire
-Usually Automatic Rifleman fire in one of three ROF(Rates of Fire) each of which is usefull in different kinds of Situations from long Range Engagement to Close Quarters Combat in an Urban Environment.
+Usually Automatic Rifleman fire in one of three ROF(Rates of Fire) each of which is useful in different kinds of Situations from long Range Engagement to Close Quarters Combat in an Urban Environment.

 ### Rapid Rate
 - Around 200 rounds per minute